If you're using the improved planning interface, this page is for you. If you're using live plans, head to Live plans (legacy).

 Live plans are fully supported from version 2.0 to 2.27 in Advanced Roadmaps.
 They have the timeline positioned at the top, and the issues within the plan scope below the timeline.

 Live plans make use of what we call a scheduling algorithm, to calculate a realistic schedule for your teams across multiple projects.
 The resulting schedule is displayed in the timeline.

 Plans with the improved interface

-In plans with the improved interface, the timeline is positioned at the right of the scope section.
+Plans with the improved interface are supported in Advanced Roadmaps 3.0 and later.
+The timeline is positioned at the right of the scope section.
 This provides a more intuitive experience, where you can view your roadmap directly beside the data that corresponds to it.

 The main difference with this interface is you have more control over your planning.
 You can drag and drop issues to manually schedule them, and you can auto-schedule the issues into a resulting, realistic schedule — while having the option to either accept or discard the suggested auto-scheduled changes.

 What can I do in the improved interface?